cu-mkp/making-knowing-edition/README.md

 In order to get the project running on you local machine, follow the steps below.
 Once you have a local environment, you can deploy a version of the edition to a server.
 If you want the server to automatically stay up to date, see the [MK Asset Server](https://github.com/performant-software/making-knowing-assetserver) project.

+Note: These instructions call for using `brew` to install certain software, which is MacOS specifc.
+If you are installing on a different OS, please use the package manager appropriate to your OS.

 Steps:

 1. Run yarn, and the cd into scripts and run yarn there.